denistsoi/franklinchen.github.io/source/_posts/2012-10-28-singing-and-playing-bossa-nova-favorite-chega-de-saudade-at-dunkin-donuts-for-j-jam.markdown

 Abby and I had a great time at our first J-Jam, both listening and performing!
 It's a fantastic Squirrel Hill community event that I hope will continue regularly, and I'm grateful to Joel and Ben for organizing it and spreading the word to have people come over to listen and perform, and I was inspired by the wonderful performances by everyone who came to share their love of music.

 I look forward to participating again!

+### (Update of 2012-12-16)

+I did not perform in or even attend [J-Jam on December 16](https://www.facebook.com/events/347798348651757/) after all!
+It quickly became clear in early December, after I met up with Ben to play together, that I was getting way too busy with many other things, and even if I hadn't been, Ben himself was busy too, such that we had no opportunity to get together again anyway to work on something to play.
+Furthermore, the time conflicted with the monthly meeting of the Pittsburgh Recorder Society, which I hate to miss, so I did not even show up at J-Jam in December just to watch and listen.

+### (Update of 2013-02-10)

+I did not perform in the [February 2013 J-Jam](/blog/2013/02/10/attending-j-jam-in-squirrel-hill-but-not-playing-music-in-it/) either, but did attend.